 WITHDRAWAL FROM SCHOOL

 Please notify the school as soon as possible if you must withdraw your child.
-A two-week notice is required for a pro-rating of tuition.
-The monthly tuition will be pro-rated daily for the first nine days of any month.
+A two-week notice is required to prorate tuition.
+The monthly tuition will be prorated daily for the first nine days of any month.
 After ten days of the month, the entire month’s tuition is retained by the preschool.
 If a two-week notice is not given, the preschool reserves the right to receive two weeks tuition.